 on the vision,

-framework for a possible implementation.
+for possible implementations.
 Such systems can change the way we engineer robots and also serve as an apparatus to investigate scientific questions about evolution in a new substrate, different from carbon-based life as we know it.

 Some of my work has been covered by popular media in various countries including Belgium, Danmark, Germany, Hungary, The Netherlands, Russia, United Kingdom, United States.
 Corresponding weblinks, audio, video, and pdf files are here